-Despite being a Little Red Dot, Singapore is a major e-commerce market in Southeast Asia.
-This city-state with a population of roughly 5.88 million people has the highest average e-commerce basket size in the region, at US$91.
-The country also has an exceptional mobile subscription penetration rate of 150 percent, making locals ever-connected to the digital world.3
+Despite being a Little Red Dot, Singapore is a major eCommerce market in Southeast Asia.
+This city-state with a population of roughly 5.70 million1 people is home to 4 million online shoppers and spent USD2.32 billion on online consumer goods purchases in 2019 alone.2 The country also has an exceptional mobile subscription penetration rate of 154.1 per cent, making locals ever-connected to the digital world.3

 High credit card usage and openness to mobile wallets have also eased the adoption of online shopping in the country.
-The country also has among the best logistics infrastructure in the world, making it attractive for e-commerce operations within Southeast Asia.
+The country also has among the best logistics infrastructure4 in the world, making it attractive for eCommerce operations within Southeast Asia.

-Culturally, shopping is often considered a national pastime in Singapore.
-This propensity for consumerism has led to a relatively mature online shopping market, which now includes niche e-commerce platforms.
-For example, the country’s top e-commerce players include timepiece seller SkyWatches and e-furniture site FortyTwo.
+Culturally, shopping is often considered a national pastime5 in Singapore.
+This propensity for consumerism has led to a relatively mature online shopping market, which now includes niche eCommerce platforms.
+For example, the country’s top eCommerce players6 include timepiece seller SkyWatches and e-furniture site FortyTwo.

 Singapore’s Major Online Shopping Days

 Lazada’s Singles’ Day sale, held on November 11 every year, has undoubtedly taken Southeast Asia by storm with Singapore being no exception.
 Interest in the sale has been soaring in the past couple of years.
 From 2016 to 2017, online sales in Singapore during 11.11 rose by 60 per cent.9 Comparing Singles’ Day 2017 to the same day in subsequent years, iPrice Group observed an uptick in shopping activity in 201810 and an increase in basket size in 2019.11